 Baggage allowance on flights to Lhasa is 20kg in economy class and 40kg in 1st class, so you’ll have to limit your gear to avoid penalties, regardless of what you are allowed to bring on your international flight into China.

-Individual travellers can’t buy air tickets from the Air China office in Kathmandu without a TTB permit.
-To get a ticket you’ll have to purchase a multi-day package tour through a travel agency.
-This includes flight ticket, airport transfers, TTB permit and accommodation.
+Individual travellers can’t buy air tickets from the Air China office in Kathmandu without a TTB permit, but it doesn't seem a problem to buy them online.
+To board the plane you'll have to show your group China visa, which you'll only get through booking a tour with a Lhasa- or Kathmandu-based agency.

-It is possible to buy air tickets from Kathmandu to other destinations in China; you don’t need a TTB permit to take these flights.
+It is possible to buy air tickets from Kathmandu to other destinations in China, such as Chengdu (from US$280 one way); you don’t need a Tibet Tourism Bureau (TTB) permit to take these flights.

-Chéngdū has long been the main gateway to Lhasa for travellers coming by air, and multiple flights a day go to Lhasa in the height of summer.
-Flights cost ¥1680 one way but can be discounted to as low as ¥1000.
+Chengdu has long been the main gateway to Lhasa for travellers coming by air, and multiple flights a day go to Lhasa in the height of summer.
+Flights cost ¥1680 one way but are often discounted down to ¥1200.

-If you are coming to Tibet from somewhere outside China, have your agency mail your permit to a hotel in Chéngdū, where you can pick it up and fly out the next day.
-Make sure the permit is sent a few days before you arrive and that you confirm its arrival.
+If you are coming to Tibet from somewhere outside China, have your agency mail your permit to a hotel in Chengdu, where you can pick it up and fly out the next day.
+Make sure the permit is sent a few days before you arrive and preferably let the hotel know it's coming.

-There are also daily flights (¥1530) from Chéngdū to Nyingtri (Línzhī) in eastern Tibet, which might be an option if you plan to visit the Kongpo region.
+There are also daily flights (¥1530) from Chengdu to Nyingtri (Nyingchi; Línzhī) in eastern Tibet, which might be an offbeat option if you plan to visit the Kongpo region.
 At around 3000m elevation, the region is lower than Lhasa and so helps with acclimatisation.